Common Problems with an Aging Furnace

 Monday, October 12th, 2015

 October means that—aside from planning your Halloween costume or your children’s Halloween costumes—you need to plan your heating needs for the approaching winter.
 Last week, we brought you a reminder about calling for a regular maintenance tune-up for your heating system.
 This week we’ll look at a bigger solution to future heating trouble: replacing an old gas furnace for a new unit.
+Furnaces are the most common type of heating system in the United States, making them a key focus for winter preparation.

 Continue Reading